varunvupparige/varunvupparige/README.md

 👋 Hi, I’m Varun Vupparige ([Github](https://github.com/varunvupparige), [LinkedIn](https://www.linkedin.com/in/varunvupparige/)), a System Controls Engineer at Nexteer Automotive.
 I develop control algorithms for Steer-by-wire systems.
 I completed my master's degree in Controls and Robotics from the University of California, San Diego.
+Outside of work, I love cooking, watching soccer and playing badminton.

 - 🌱 I am a Controls and Robotics engineer with more than 3 years of industry experience in designing, developing, testing, and deploying more than five products across diverse sectors including Robotics, Medical, Automation, and Automotive.
 I'm passionate about developing and deploying real-world autonomous systems that contribute to the greater good!